thitemple/thecodingtemple.dev/_posts/2016-03-31-creating-typescript-typings-for-existing-react-components.md

 ## The package.json file

-When adding typings the easiest way for TypeScript to recognize it, is by adding a key to the package.json file.
+When adding typings, the easiest way for TypeScript to recognize it, is by adding a key to the package.json file.
 Like so:

 ``` json
 {